dghiya/DevGhiya/_pages/about.md

 ------
 I am creating a pipeline

-☢Dosage rate for mouse for cancer treatment something like that
+Dosage rate for mouse for cancer treatment something like that
 ------
-I am Graduate Research Assistant, where I am making a complete setup for a mice for radiotherpy. bed design, collimator design, micro ct sharing bed, controlling x ray dosage rate with collimators, aethsta nozzle design.
+I am Graduate Research Assistant at Advanced Medical Instrumentation and Robotics (AMIRo) Research Lab.
+Developing a custom robotics design for mice for FLASH raadiation therpy.
+We have achenived sub-militer upto 40 microns postion accuracy for argeted X-ray delivery through variable collimator configurations.
+Also making a modular bed design which can be used in MICRO CT machine for radiotion thterpy too.   where I am making a complete setup for a mice for radiotherpy. bed design, collimator design, micro ct sharing bed, controlling x ray dosage rate with collimators, aethsta nozzle design.

 Putting a car steering hanlde using UR5: Probabilitic RoadMap - Motion Planner
 ------